pierremrtn/state_machine_bloc/packages/state_machine_bloc/README.md

 ```dart
 State?
 Function(DefinedEvent, DefinedState);
 ```
-If the returned state is not null, it is considered a transition, and the state machine transit to this new state.
-Otherwise, no transition append and next event handlers are evaluated.
+If the returned state is not null, it is considered a _transition_ and the state machine will transit immediately to this new state.
+Otherwise, no transition append, and the next event handler is evaluated.

 > 🚨 Event handlers are only evaluated if the event is received while the state machine is in the state for which the handler is registered.

 > 🚨 **If a new state is returned from a transition where `newState == state`, the new state will be ignored**.
 If you're using a state that contains data, make sure you've implemented `==` operator.
 You could use `freezed` or `equatable` packages for this purpose.

-**Here an example of three event handlers registered for `InitialState`.**
+**Example of three event handlers registered for `InitialState`.**
 ```dart
 class MyStateMachine extends StateMachine<Event, State> {
   MyStateMachine() : super(InitialState()) {